Pikachuxxxx/Pikachuxxxx/README.md

 <img align='left' src="https://github.com/Pikachuxxxx/Pikachuxxxx/blob/master/Resources/7c79548e9f91691046e5fb1eb718a306.gif" width="200"/>

 ### Hi, I'm Pikachuxxx or my friends call me Phani (and so can you).
-I'm a Graphics Programmer at Sony India.
+I'm a Graphics Programmer.
 I love to work on my game engine [Razix](https://github.com/Pikachuxxxx/Razix) in my spare time.

 Here are some facts about me.